preetpambhar/ecommerce-demo/README.md

 - React Router DOM: For client-side routing
 - React Toastify: For displaying notifications
 - Local Storage: For storing user and cart data locally
-- Axios: For making HTTP requests to the server
+- Fetch: For making HTTP requests to the server

 ## Installation